vega/vega-lite/site/docs/label.md

 <span class="vl-example" data-name="label_multi_line"></span>

 As a default, the labeling algorithm place each label at the end of each line.
-You can configure it to place each label at the beginning of each line by setting `lineAnchor: 'begin'`.
+You can configure it to place each label at the start of each line by setting `lineAnchor: 'start'`.

-<span class="vl-example" data-name="line_color_label_begin"></span>
+<span class="vl-example" data-name="line_color_label_start"></span>

 {:#example-stacked-area}